Cragg Wood – Rawdon1

 Erected in 1877 at a cost of £20,000 in a not unattractive quasi-Elizabethan style, the architects were Andrews & Pepper of Bradford.
 It is the only substantial brick-built erection in the Wood.
 It was the gift of William Henry Ripley18 and was originally a convalescent hospital.
 Lord Salisbury, then the Leader of the Conservative party, came to open it staying at Acacia with Ripley.
 Ripley was made into a baronet in 1880.
 Over £5,000 was spent on improvements in 1891-2.
 In both World Wars it treated convalescent servicemen, over 3,000 in the First War.
 When prolonged bed-rest was no longer considered medically desirable, whatever a patient had suffered, it was converted in 1951 into an orthopaedic hospital.
 It gained a high reputation but the problems of running a hospital in so remote a spot caused its closure in 1993.
-It is now in the process of becoming a residential development.
+It is now a residential development.

 Woodlawn, formerly Apperley Lawn